attrace/homepage/about/referral-farming/guides.md

 ### Install your wallet
 This video is for beginners, that need to set up their crypto wallet and obtain the ETH address.
 :::note
-Video below assumes you have Google Chrome installed, it will add MetaMask wallet as an extension.
+Video below assumes you have Google Chrome installed, it will add the MetaMask wallet as an extension.
 :::note
 <div class="videowrapper">
 <iframe width="585" height="375" src="https://www.youtube.com/embed/uUja3Yjay1A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>